solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 transactions write-locking the same accounts and effectively processing valid transactions sequentially.

-There are multiple accounts of OpenBook (formerly serum), mango markets, etc which are used in high-frequency trading.
+There are multiple accounts of OpenBook, mango markets, etc which are used in high-frequency trading.
 During the event of extreme congestion, we observe that specialized trading programs write lock these accounts but never CPI into the respective programs unless they can extract profit, effectively starving the actual users for access.
 With current low cluster fees, it incentivizes spammers to spam the network with transactions.

-Without any proper rebate mechanism for users, Solana gas fees will increase and it will lose the edge for being low fees cluster.
+Without any proper rebate mechanism for users, Solana fees will increase and it will lose the edge for being low fees cluster.
 For entities like market makers, Solana must remain a low-fee cluster as they have a thin profit margin and have to quote quite often.
 The goal of this proposal is to reduce spamming without really increasing fees for everyone.
 Encourage users to create proper transactions.
 Read the cluster state before creating transactions instead of spamming.
 We are motivated to improve the user experience, and user activity and keep Solana a low gas fee blockchain.
 Keeping gas fees low and increasing user